alttch/bma-info/eva4/registry.rst

 When key data is changed, the server keeps its 10 backup copies by default, which can be also used to restore data if necessary.

-To list deleted and backup copies, use "ls -a" command of "eva-registry" tool.

 All data is stored in "runtime/registry" directory, which should not be accessed directly, unless data loss occur.